 Ticks are a serious problem, as they are known carriers of the disease.
 There are two primary types of ticks — soft ticks and hard ticks.
 Learning about the differences will help you quickly identify any ticks that you encounter and better understand the risks that are associated with them.

 Soft ticks are a type of arthropod that feeds on blood from the animal and human hosts.
 There are about 150 species of soft ticks compared to the 650 species of hard ticks in the world.
 Soft ticks are much larger than hard ticks, making them easier to see and identify, particularly in their adult stage.

 Soft ticks are large, measuring about 1/4 inch in length.
-They're oval in shape and may appear dark brown, reddish, or tan.
+They are oval-shaped and may appear dark brown, reddish, or tan.
 They have a leathery appearance to their bodies.
-The tick's cuticle expands as it feeds on blood.
+The tick’s cuticle expands as it feeds on blood.
 A soft tick can ingest a blood volume anywhere from five to 10 times its unfed body weight.

-The mouthparts of a soft tick are not visible when it's viewed from above.
-This is one of the features that distinguishes soft ticks from hard ticks.
+The mouthparts of a soft tick are not visible when viewed from above; this is one of the features that distinguish soft ticks from hard ticks.
 When looking at a hard tick from above, you will be able to see the mouthparts protruding from the head.
 In the larval stage, soft ticks have just six legs.
 In the nymphal and adult stages, ticks have eight legs.

 Soft ticks typically appear in the western United States.
 These ticks thrive in hot, dry conditions.
 They seek out habitats where they can find ample hosts, such as rodent burrows or pigeon roosts.
 Soft ticks like to feed on mice, rabbits, and birds.